RobertTalbert/discretecs/Video/scripts-module-2.md

 Here's a table summarizing what we've found in these examples.
 This brings up an important concept: Since quantified predicates are propositions, we can negate them.
 Remember the negation of a proposition P, which we write using this symbol and say "not P", is the proposition with opposite truth values from P.

 Take a look at the universally quantified predicates that were false.
 How did we know they were false?
 For example, why was "for all strings x, the length of x is positive" false?
 It was because we found a single example of a string that showed us that *not all* strings have a positive length.
 That's called a *counterexample* --- an example that proves a universally quantified statement is false.
 Universally quantified statements can be shown to be false by producing just one counterexample.
-However they cannot be proven
+We can phrase this fact using negations.
+If you take the universally quantified statement "for all x, P(x)" and negate it, it means that P(x) is not universally true, or not *always* true.
+And that means that there exists an x that makes negation of P(x) true.
+We can put that in n

 ## 2.10

 ## 2.11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDk2NDYzNDc1LC00NTI2MTMyMjQsMTQxMz
+eyJoaXN0b3J5IjpbLTIxMzMxMDk1NywtNDUyNjEzMjI0LDE0MT
-IzNDUwNCwtMTk0MDkzMjc0LC0yMDE5NDg4MTE5LC0xNDU5MTIz
+MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
-MDA3LC01MzI5OTk2NzldfQ==
+MzAwNywtNTMyOTk5Njc5XX0=
 -->